hack-gpon/hack-gpon.github.io/_ont_xgs/ont-hisense-ltf7267-bha+.md

 BLOCK 2: 0x00003545
 ```

-And then you can finally save it by chaning the configuration file
+And then you can finally persist it by changing the configuration file

 ```sh
 # vi /config/scfg.txt